adiwg/mdEditor-doc/getting-started.md

 #### Buttons

 These buttons are commonly found when editing records and contacts.
-Please keep in mind that the color of buttons may differ depending on the field that you are editing.
+Please keep in mind that the color of the buttons may differ depending on the field that you are editing.

 * ![](/assets/delete_button.png) The **Delete **button allows you to delete fields.
 * ![](/assets/add_button.png) The **Add **button allows for the addition of fields to a given section.